Homer and Jethro: Song satirists

 Taking a cue from other comic talents of the era, most of their humor was directed inward, towards themselves.
-In several notable exchanges recorded on the live album At the Country Club, they intone that the parade to be given by their fan club had to be canceled because one of the members was ill, and the other had to work.
-The implication of course being that there were only two members of such a club.
-Indeed, from the opening introduction, by Hee Haw stalwart Archie Campbell the humor is towards them, rather than at others.
+In several notable exchanges recorded on the live album At the Country Club, they josh that the parade to be given by their fan club had to be canceled because one of the members was ill, and the other had to work.
+Indeed, from the opening introduction, by Hee Haw stalwart Archie Campbell, the humor is towards them rather than at others.
 Campbell's intro noted, "Ladies and gentlemen, due to circumstances beyond our control, the next act showed up."
 At one point in the evening, Burns remarked to one of the patrons, "Hey, you walking out!
 Get back in here, you're no better than the rest of them."
 However, taking a moment to imprint their serious musical talent, they and the other members of the band perform "C-Jam Blues", to the delight of the audience.
 Burns was also a talented guitarist, able to replicate the hot soloing he did on mandolin on the guitar.

 They won a Grammy Award for Best Comedy Performance – Musical in 1959 for "The Battle of Kookamonga", their parody of Johnny Horton's hit "The Battle of New Orleans".
 The majority of their recordings were similar parodies of famous old and new popular songs.
 One example was their treatment of the old romantic song "When You Wore a Tulip" (When you wore a Tulip/A sweet yellow tulip/and I wore a big red rose).
 While keeping that line of the chorus intact, the duo's version of its verse told of two lovers sleeping in a greenhouse, removing their clothes due to the heat and humidity, and then having to escape when the building caught fire.
 To cover their nakedness, the couple wore the flowers.

 In the 1960s, they also recorded a parody version of Lennon and McCartney's "I Want to Hold Your Hand".